richardg999/Personal-Website-Workshop/README.md

         <h1>Richard Guo</h1>

 5. Preview your file (through Live Server, double clicking index.html, or some other method).
 You should see your name.
+6. Go to GitHub Desktop.
+Write a short description in the "Summary" text box and click "Commit to Master".
+Then click "Push origin" on the top right.
+This will push your code to GitHub.
+You can now see the code you added in your online GitHub repository.
+You should also be able to see your site at (github-username).github.io.